-For example, the default Query_time:sum means that queries in the query analysis report will be ordered (sorted) by their total query execution time ("Exec time").
-Query_time:max orders the queries by their maximum query execution time, so the query with the single largest Query_time will be list first. cnt refers more to the frequency of the query as a whole, how often it appears; "Count" is its corresponding line in the query analysis report.
+For example, the default Query\time:sum means that queries in the query analysis report will be ordered (sorted) by their total query execution time ("Exec time").
+Query\time:max orders the queries by their maximum query execution time, so the query with the single largest Query\time will be listed first. cnt refers more to the frequency of the query as a whole, how often it appears; "Count" is its corresponding line in the query analysis report.
 So any attribute and cnt should yield the same report wherein queries are sorted by the number of times they appear.

-When parsing general logs (--type genlog), the default --order-by becomes Query_time:cnt.
+When parsing general logs (--type genlog), the default --order-by becomes Query\time:cnt.
 General logs do not report query times so only the cnt aggregate makes sense because all query times are zero.

-If you specify an attribute that doesn't exist in the events, then pt-query-digest falls back to the default Query_time:sum and prints a notice at the beginning of the report for each query class.
+If you specify an attribute that doesn't exist in the events, then pt-query-digest falls back to the default Query\time:sum and prints a notice at the beginning of the report for each query class.
 You can create attributes with --filter and order by them; see "ATTRIBUTES" for an example.